ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19006/overview.md

 ## Product Description

 The RAK19006 WisBlock Wireless Charge Module is designed to be a part of the battery charger.
 It is highly efficient, Qi-compliant, and has a single-chip wireless power receiver and charger.
-It integrates the receiver and linear charger and supports up to 5&nbsp;W applications.
+It integrates the receiver and linear charger and supports up to 5 W applications.

 This board can be connected with the WisBlock Base board like RAK5005-O through the IO slot or two pogo pins.
 The chip supports wireless charge and direct battery charging.